Hint mode is switched on Switch off

 What is Bunny Bond?

 A bunny bond, also known as a guaranteed coupon reinvestment bond, is a unique financial instrument that provides investors with a strategic option for managing reinvestment risk.
-This type of bond grants bondholders the opportunity to reinvest coupon payments into additional bonds that share the same coupon rate and maturity as the original investment.
-In essence, bunny bonds act as a protective measure against the uncertainties associated with reinvesting future coupon payments at potentially lower interest rates prevailing in the market.
+This type of bond grants bondholders the opportunity to reinvest coupon payments into additional bonds that share the same coupon rate and maturity as the original investment, thus multiplying bonds like rabbits.
+Bunny bond is a type of payment-in-kind securities.

 Benefits